mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 {: #fig-esp artwork-align="center" title="Top-Level Format of an ESP Packet"}

 This document defines the application of the SCHC Architecture for ESP Header Compression.
+Compression at a SCHC layer, also known as SCHC Stratum, is based on one SCHC Header Instance and one or more SCHC Payload Instances, each instance with its Set of Rules (SoR) for C/D operations {{?I-D.ietf-schc-architecture}}.
+In the case of IPsec, the SoR and the Set of Variables (SoR) for a SCHC session can be agreed via IKEv2 {{!RFC7296}} and its specific extension {{!I-D.ietf-ipsecme-ikev2-diet-esp-extension}}.

-C/D operations occur at various layers of the IPsec stack, where each layer is treated in this document as a SCHC Stratum.
-Diet-ESP operates over three strata, defined as follows:
+As a result of the application of the same SoR, header values shared by the end-points do not need to be sent on the wire.
+At the receiver, header information is re-generated from the received compressed packet and the application of the proper SoR retrieved from the selected SCHC Instance.
+Diet-ESP defines C/D operations at various layers of the IPsec stack; each C/D layer is treated in this document as a SCHC Stratum {{?I-D.ietf-schc-architecture}}.
+Specifically, Diet-ESP operates over three strata, defined as follows:

-1. Inner IP Compression (IIPC): The SCHC Payload Instance used in this stratum applies its SoR directly to the headers of the inner IP packet.
+1. Inner IP Compression (IIPC): The SCHC Payload Instance used in this Stratum applies its SoR directly to the headers of the inner IP packet.
 For example, in the case of a UDP packet with ports determined by the SA, fields such as UDP ports and checksums are typically compressed.
-The compressed inner IP packet becomes the Payload portion of the SCHC Packet, comprising the RuleID and the Compressed Residue (i.e., compression residue plus the inner IP packet payload).
+The compressed inner IP packet becomes the SCHC Payload of the IIPC SCHC Packet, comprising the RuleID, the Compressed Residue, and the inner packet payload.
 If no compression of the inner packet is possible, the No Compression rule is used and the uncompressed IP packet is placed in the Compressed Residue.
-The resulting SCHC packet may contain a SCHC Header generated with the SoR defined in the SCHC Header Instance.
+The resulting IIPC SCHC Packet MAY contain a SCHC Header generated with the SoR defined in the SCHC Header Instance.
+The SCHC Header is fully elided if its fields are well-known, in which case, the SoR at the receiving IIPC SCHC Header Instance will serve to recreate the SCHC Header.

-2. Clear Text ESP Compression (CTEC): This SCHC stratum containes a SCHC Payload Instance with the SoR used to compress the fields of the ESP Clear Text Packet, right before being encrypted, as the encapsulated traffic in tunnel mode.
-The resulting SCHC packet does not contain a SCHC Header since the encryption at the next layer occurs in the same entity.
+2. Clear Text ESP Compression (CTEC): This Stratum containes a SCHC Payload Instance with the SoR used to compress the fields of the ESP Clear Text Packet, right before being encrypted.
+The compressed ESP Clear Text Packet becomes the SCHC Payload of the CTEC SCHC Packet, comprising the RuleID, the Compressed Residue, and the IIPC SCHC Packet.
+The resulting CTEC SCHC Packet MAY contain a SCHC Header generated with the SoR defined in the SCHC Header Instance.
+The SCHC header is fully elided if its fields are well-known, in which case, the SoR at the receiving CTEC SCHC Header Instance will serve to recreate the SCHC Header.

-3. Encrypted ESP Compression (EEC): This SCHC stratum contains a SCHC Payload Instance with the SoR to compress the ESP packet fields that remain visible after encryption, that is, the ESP Header.
-The resulting SCHC packet may contain a SCHC Header generated with the SoR defined in the SCHC Header Instance.
+3. Encrypted ESP Compression (EEC): This Stratum contains a SCHC Payload Instance with the SoR to compress the ESP packet header that remains visible after encryption.
+The compressed Encrypted ESP Packet becomes the SCHC Payload of the EEC SCHC Packet, comprising the RuleID, the Compressed Residue, and the CTEC SCHC Packet.
+The resulting EEC SCHC Packet may contain a SCHC Header generated with the SoR defined in the SCHC Header Instance.
+The SCHC header is fully elided if its fields are well-known, in which case, the SoR at the receiving EEC SCHC Header Instance will serve to recreate the SCHC Header.

-Note that the descriptions of the three SCHC strata provided in this document meet the general purpose of ESP.
-It is possible that in some deployments, the SCHC instances from different SCHC layers can be merged.
+Note that the descriptions of the three SCHC Strata provided in this document meet the general purpose of ESP.
+It is possible that in some deployments, the SCHC instances from different SCHC Strata can be merged.
 Typically, a specific implementation may merge the compression of IIPC and CTEC layers.

 The Rules of type C/D describe the behavior of each header field in the ESP header.A SCHC Session manager provides the management of SCHC Instances with a definition of how the SoR and the SoV are initialized from the SA (i.e., RuleID, SCHC MAX_PACKET_SIZE, new SCHC Compression/Decompression Actions (CDA), and fragmentation).
 The appendix provides illustrative examples of applications of Diet-ESP implemented with the OpenSCHC {{OpenSCHC}}.

 # Terminology

-ESP Header Compression Profile (EHCP):
+ESP Header Compression:
-: A method to reduce the size of ESP headers using predefined compression rules and contexts to improve efficiency.
+: A method to reduce the size of ESP headers and trailer using predefined compression rules and contexts to improve efficiency.

 ESP Trailer:
 : A set of fields added at the end of the ESP payload, including Padding, Pad Length, and Next Header, used to ensure alignment and indicate the next protocol.